-We obtain information about you when you use our website, for example, when you contact us, to make a donation or if you register to receive our newsletter.
+We obtain information about you when you use our website to contact us, purchase a product or service from us, make a donation or if you register to receive our newsletter.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.
 We will contact you every three years to obtain continued consent to receive communications from us.

-We use MailChimp to manage our e-mail lists and communications.
-MailChimp are an industry leader in e-mail communications, however they have no access to your data.
+We use eSputnik to manage our e-mail lists and communications. eSputnik are an industry leader in e-mail communications, however they have no access to your data.
 Your data remains solely accessible by POW UK.

 When you are using our secure online donation pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
-If you have any questions regarding secure transactions, please contact us.
+If you have any questions regarding secure transactions, please contact us at [email protected].

-You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about the vital work we do to protect our winters and our exciting products and services, then you can opt out of our communications by changing your preferences by clicking on the link in every e-mail we send.
-We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
+We will not contact you for marketing purposes by e-mail, phone or text message unless you have given your prior consent.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
-You can change your marketing preferences at any time by clicking on the update link on any e-mail or writing to us at Protect Our Winters UK, 13/3 Clarendon Crescent, Edinburgh, EH4 1PU. or e-mailing [email protected]
+You can change your marketing preferences at any time by clicking on the link at the bottom of newsletter e-mails or writing to us at Protect Our Winters UK, 13/3 Clarendon Crescent, Edinburgh, EH4 1PU; or by e-mailing [email protected]

 We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.